noel-reeds/raycaster/README.md

-# A Simple Raycaster Implemented in DDA Algorithm
+# A Simple Raycaster in DDA Algorithm

 ## 1. Installation